modflowpy/pymake/README.md

 pymake can be run from the command line or it can be called from within python.

+pymake includes example scripts for building MODFLOW-2005, SEAWAT, and MODFLOW-NWT using gfortran on Mac or Linux.
+The scripts download the distribution file from the USGS and compiles the source into a binary executable.
+The MODFLOW-NWT script does not work yet with the present version of MODFLOW-NWT due to some non-standard Fortran.
+This should be fixed in future MODFLOW-NWT releases.

+pymake includes code for compiling with ifort on Windows, but this has not been tested recently.

 Note that if gfortran is used, the openspec.f file will be changed to:

     c -- created by pymake.py